Your Cart (0)

 02

-Vaginal dryness can stem from various causes, with the most common being a decrease in estrogen levels during menopause.
+Vaginal dryness can stem from various causes, with the most common being a decrease in oestrogen levels during menopause.
 However, other factors can also contribute to this condition:

 • Medications: Certain medications, such as antidepressants and blood pressure medications, can lead to vaginal dryness.

-• Postpartum Hormonal Changes: After birth and during breastfeeding, natural hormonal changes can lead to decreased vaginal lubrication.
+• Postpartum hormonal changes: After birth and during breastfeeding, natural hormonal changes can lead to decreased vaginal lubrication.
+See Vaginal Dryness After Birth for the postpartum-specific picture.

-• Smoking: Smoking can impair blood flow and reduce estrogen levels, exacerbating vaginal dryness.
+• Smoking: Smoking can impair blood flow and reduce oestrogen levels, exacerbating vaginal dryness.

-• Medical Treatments: Treatments like chemotherapy and radiation therapy, especially for breast cancer, can impact estrogen levels and vaginal health.
+• Medical treatments: Treatments like chemotherapy and radiation therapy, especially for breast cancer, can impact oestrogen levels and vaginal health.

 Risk factors for vaginal dryness include: